zk4/epub2html/README.md

 # why
-Read epub in PC is pain as hell.
+Reading epub in PC is pain as hell.
 I have tried a lot tool like `calibre` `epubreader` for better view experience.
 However, some of the pifalls always exist in one or another.
 - Loading is slow because of the splitted file.
 - No smooth scrolling.
 - pdf generating is so ugly